teuler/picomite-stuff/README.md

 ## Building the standard PicoMite firmware

 1. The following commands I execute in an Anaconda Powershell.
 You can use any other windows shell as long it can access your `git` installation.
-2. Create a new folder that hosts all parts (e.g., ``picomite'') and change to thah folder, e.g.:
+2. Create a new folder that hosts all parts (e.g., ``picomite'') and change to that folder, e.g.:
     ```
     mkdir picomite
     cd .\picomite\